 This section defines data that should be collected and recorded for all vaccine trial participants.

 Duration of follow-up to assess safety of vaccination in pregnancy should be predefined in the study protocol.
 The Working Group recommend that the minimal follow-up time period for safety of the mother is until 6 months after delivery or the early termination of pregnancy; the minimal follow-up time period for the infant is 1 year after birth (Priority 1).
-It is recognized that there are significant logistical challenges associated with follow-up of the infant until 1 year of age; where a shorter follow-up duration is pre-specified, there should be adequate justification for this, based on biological characteristics of the vaccine, the vaccine-targeted disease or of the AEFI, including patterns identified in previous trials.
+It is recognized that there are significant logistical challenges associated with follow-up of the infant until 1 year of age; where a shorter follow-up duration is pre-specified, there should be adequate justification for this, for example, based on biological characteristics of the vaccine, the vaccine-targeted disease or of the AEFI, including patterns identified in previous trials.
 There may also be reasons for extending safety follow-up further, based on the above factors, or the characteristics of the vaccine recipient (e.g., nutrition, underlying diseases such as immune-depressing illnesses and other pre-existing conditions), or the intention to assess child development and late-onset outcomes as part of the Risk Management Plan (which may require follow-up until 5 years of age or more).

 Safety follow-up should include a symptom diary for a minimum of the first 7-14 days after each dose and regular follow-up contacts during the first year (Priority 1) (for example, follow-up at 1 month after each dose, at delivery, and at 2, 6 and 12 months, depending on the trial).
 Some or all of the follow-up may be in-person or through other contact (e.g., by telephone), depending on the trial.
 The first 2 weeks includes recording of solicited and unsolicited acute local and systemic AEFI.
 The follow-up contacts include recording of solicited and unsolicited systemic AEFI and any signs and symptoms indicative of vaccination failure.